Our Services

 Helpful Resources

-Creatine boosts muscle performance but may raise DHT levels in people genetically predisposed to hair loss.
-Pairing creatine with supplements such as saw palmetto, pumpkin seed oil, zinc, biotin, vitamin D, iron, omega-3 fatty acids and collagen peptides can help support scalp circulation and hair follicle health.
+Creatine enhances muscle performance but may increase DHT levels in people genetically prone to hair loss.
+To support hair follicle health and scalp circulation while taking creatine, consider pairing it with saw palmetto, pumpkin seed oil, zinc, biotin, vitamin D, iron, omega-3 fatty acids, and collagen peptides.

 Creatine is one of the most researched and popular supplements for strength, power, and muscle gains.
 However, some users worry about the connection between creatine and hair loss prevention.
 While the evidence is mixed, understanding potential risks and combining creatine with targeted nutrients can help you protect your hair without giving up your workout gains.
 This guide walks you through science-backed supplements, lifestyle tweaks, and when to seek professional help.